River tern

-The Indian river tern or just river tern (Sterna aurantia) is a tern in the family Laridae.
-It is a resident breeder along inland rivers from Iran east into the Indian Subcontinent and further to Myanmar to Thailand, where it is uncommon.
+The river tern or Indian river tern (Sterna aurantia) is a tern in the family Laridae, the largest species currently included in the genus Sterna of typical terns.
+It is a resident breeder along inland rivers from Pakistan east through the Indian subcontinent, to Myanmar, Thailand, and Cambodia, where it is uncommon.
 Unlike most Sterna terns, it is almost exclusively found on freshwater, rarely venturing even to tidal creeks.